License your pet now, enter your zip code to get started.

 For owner information, enter the tag number and click GO.

 With headquarters near Dallas, Texas, PetData, Inc. provides animal licensing services for municipalities and animal welfare agencies throughout the United States.
-PetData, a member of the National Animal Control Association, has been in business since 1994 and currently administers animal licensing programs for municipalities, animal control, and humane organizations across the country.
-PetData has over 15 years of experience with animal licensing programs, and has processed over 4,000,000 licenses.
+PetData has been in business since 1994 and currently administers animal licensing programs for municipalities, animal control, and humane organizations across the country.
+PetData has over 18 years of experience with animal licensing programs, and has processed over 6 million licenses.